 - Explore ways to protect and improve optimal public infrastructure necessary for small businesses, such as transportation and internet.

-- Facilitate the formation of a Cleveland Heights Business Council that will serve to:
+- Support the formation of a Cleveland Heights Business Council that will serve to:

 - articulate needs to the local government,